alextarrell/sublime-config/README.md

 $ pip install python-language-server[pycodestyle]
 $ pip install python-language-server[yapf]
 ```
+##### Java
+Will need to follow [these instructions](https://lsp.readthedocs.io/en/latest/#java).
+Be sure to place the extracted files in ~/lsp/jdt-language-server.
+Note that the version of the org.eclipse.equinox.launcher_*.jar is likely different.
+The fuzzy path didn't work so it's currently hard coded.

 ### Font Ligatures
 Ligatures make code look nicer [Fira Code](https://github.com/tonsky/FiraCode) is my ligature font of choice at this time though others do exist.